jdsewell/blog-project/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple blog application that is built with ruby on rails.
+Users can create profiles, make posts, and create comments on posts.

-* Ruby version
+* Ruby version 2.6.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Ruby and rails must be installed on the host system.

+* Navigate to the program directory and migrate the database with "rails db:migrate".Then start the server with "rails s".